xslittlemaggie/ML-DL-Algorithm-Notes/README.md

 # Other-ML-DL-Algorithm-notes
+## Purpose:
-In this repository, I will list all the supplementary notes and documents during my machine learning and deep learning process.
+This repository lists all the supplementary notes and documents during my machine learning and deep learning process.

-such as the realization of
+## Machine Learning notes List:
+- Realization of decision tree from scratch
+- Realization of PCA from scratch
+- Newton Method algorithm

+## Deep learning notes list:
+- How to import data from kaggle & organize train_validation_test dataset